cvhooser/learning-rust/ReadMe.md

 - Values can be retrieved with the `get` method. `get` returns an `Option<&V>`
 - You can iterate with them over `for (key, value) in &myMap{}`
 - *Overwrite*: By default `insert` will overwrite the previous key.
-- *Insert if key has no value*: `entry` takes a key you want to insert and gives you an `Entry` enum that represents a value that may or may not exist. `or_insert` on `Entry` is defined to return a mutable reference to the value for the `Entry` key if it exists.
+- *Insert if key has no value*: `.entry` takes a key you want to insert and gives you an `Entry` enum that represents a value that may or may not exist. `.or_insert` on `Entry` is defined to return a mutable reference to the value for the `.entry` key if it exists.
 Otherwise it enters the new value provided.
 - *Update on*: Same as previous see, below example
 ```
 fn main() {